Last updated August 2020.

 Use the shorter, more casual “trans” as a stand-alone adjective rather than a prefix, to affirm that trans women are women and trans men are men.

-- Use: trans woman, trans man; trans women, trans men
+- Use: trans woman, trans man; trans women, trans men.
+Avoid: transwoman, transman; transwomen, transmen

 Use language that respects a person’s gender identity rather than emphasizes the sex they were assigned at birth:

-- Avoid: born a woman; born a man; biologically female; biologically male; genetically female; genetically male
+- Use: designated female at birth; assigned male at birth.
+Avoid: born a woman; born a man; biologically female; biologically male; genetically female; genetically male.

 Always use a person’s correct pronouns (and avoid calling pronouns “preferred”).
-“They” as a singular pronoun is gaining mainstream recognition (and is accepted in Merriam-Webster and American Heritage Dictionary!) but there are plenty of others:
+“They” as a singular pronoun is gaining mainstream recognition (and is accepted in Merriam-Webster and American Heritage Dictionary) but there are plenty of others:

 - Sean presented their data.